Rules For the 19th Annual Okanagan Short Story Contest

 9. Because of time restrictions and quantity of entries, no manuscripts will be returned.
 No phone calls or other communication will be entered into regarding the contest.
 The administrators of the contest do not take responsibility for lost manuscripts.
 Please keep a copy.
 We do not accept electronic submissions.

-10.The winners will be announced in March 2016 at at a public event where the winning writers are invited to read from their work.
+10.The winners will be announced in spring 2017 at a public event where the winning writers are invited to read from their work.

 11.Any funds not used for administration of the contest go towards funding a Creative Writing scholarship for students transferring to UBC Okanagan from Okanagan College.